A brand new Cockapoo puppy has graced your family with its presence!

 |Walks around the block on a leash,

 keeping it casual and fun.

 |Jogging or biking for any significant stretch might be too much for a smaller puppy.
-Don’t make them keep up with you, go at her pace.|
+Don’t make them keep up with you; go at their pace.

 |Free play in the yard with some toys.
-Let them run and play and have fun with them!
+Let them run and play, and have fun with them!
 If things get too exciting, try and calm them a bit.

-|Walking around the house is always fine for a pup, you can guide him or her along with you to get some exercise.
+|Walking around the house is always fine for a pup; you can guide him or her along with you to get some exercise.

 |A fun game of fetch or tug of war is a popular way to get in some exercise with puppies around the world!

 They also may be great fans of water.
 You can rent a kayak and take your Cockapoo for a trip across a calm river or lake.
 Don’t be surprised if they decide to jump into the water, however.

-Even a simple game of fetch or Hide and Seek can be a lot of fun for an adult Cockapoo.
+Even a simple game of fetch or hide-and-seek can be a lot of fun for an adult Cockapoo.
 It combines bonding, exercise, and mental stimulation all into one activity.

 Suitable Types of Exercises for Puppies: